acnot/cf-git/README.md

 The URL of the page is `http://<your_main_server>/gitbot.cfc?method=page`

 A simple html form allows you to select site and branch which you want to upload into the site directory.
-Optionally you can specify a commit hash, useful when you want quickly revert unwanted commits on production and take some time to prepare a fix.
+Optionally you can specify commit hash or tag name, useful when you want quickly revert unwanted commits on production and take some time to prepare a fix.

 The hardcoded git commands will discard any local changes for versioned files on your site, unversioned files will stay.